Yellowtail Rasbora - Rasbora tornieri : Complete Fish Profile & Care Guide

 |TDS||18 - 179|

-Yellowtail Rasboras can be found in various habitats, including flowing streams as well as more sluggish blackwaters associated with areas of old peat swamp forests that are typically covered in fallen leaves, twigs and branches.
+The captivating Yellowtail Rasboras are a species that can be found in various regions throughout Southeast Asia, including Indonesia, Malaysia, Borneo, Sumatra, Indochina, and Thailand.
+These fish inhabit a range of diverse habitats, from flowing streams to more sluggish blackwaters associated with areas of old peat swamp forests.
+The latter is typically covered in fallen leaves, twigs, and branches, providing a natural environment for these fish to thrive.

-Unfortunately, there are no records of Yellowtail Rasboras being successfully bred in the aquarium hobby.
-However, these fish are likely to be egg scattering spawners that show no parental care and probably produce during the rainy season.
+Regrettably, the successful breeding of Yellowtail Rasboras within the aquarium hobby has yet to be documented.
+Nonetheless, these fish are thought to be egg scattering spawners that exhibit no parental care and likely reproduce during the rainy season.